simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 One of the most effective ways to ensure that your home network is secure is to conduct **regular security audits**.
 This involves testing your network for vulnerabilities and identifying any weak points that could be exploited by cybercriminals.
 There are a variety of tools available for conducting security audits, including **port scanners** and **vulnerability scanners**.

 **Port scanners** are used to identify open ports on your network, which can be used by attackers to gain access to your devices.
-By scanning your network for open ports, you can identify any that are not necessary and close them off to reduce your risk of attack.
+By scanning your network for open ports, you can identify any that aren't necessary and close them off to reduce your risk of attack.

 **Vulnerability scanners**, on the other hand, are used to identify vulnerabilities in your network and devices.
 These tools scan your network for known vulnerabilities and provide recommendations for how to address them.
 By regularly running vulnerability scans, you can identify and address potential risks before they become major issues.